 Class participation: Lecture content will be evaluated by in-class quizzes assessed by the response cards (i.e. clickers).
 Weekly quizzes will total 40 points.
 The final class participation grade will be based on the average of the top 12 weekly quiz grades - beginning the second week of classes.
 Note: The lecture schedule is meant only as a guide to the basic textbook coverage.
 The amount of lecture time on each topic will vary (i.e., topics that include discussion of a case study or article will require more class time).
-Lecture preparation and coverage will be posted on the preceding Friday by 5:00 pm on MUOnline.
+Lecture preparation and coverage will usually be posted on the preceding Friday by 5:00 pm on MUOnline and sent to students in a weekly announcement.